PhazeRoOman/thawani-for-woocommerce/CONTRIBUTING.md

 - The HTTP requests made to the thawani API (./WC_Gateway_ThawaniGateway.php)

 #### Coding Standards:
-- Please remaining consistent with indentations and function structures
+- Please remain consistent with indentations and function structures
 - Ensure your code is well commented
 - Ensure your code is clear and understandable
 - Use short and descriptive variable and function names